-(II) Stimulate critical reflection of how their work is positioned relative to the poverty and Inequality response; and
+(II) Stimulate critical reflection of how their work is positioned relative to the poverty and inequality response; and

 (III) Explore potential levers and strategies that can be applied towards the attainment of greater impact on poverty as well as inequality in South Africa

 As far as possible, the course highlights lessons that can be derived from experiences locally, within Africa as well as internationally.
-Specific attention is given to identifying ways in which to ensure lessons gained within the course is translated into daily work practices.
+Specific attention is given to identifying ways in which to ensure lessons gained within the course are translated into daily work practices.

 What do participants gain from attending the course?

 A conceptual understanding of poverty, inequality and inclusive growth

 An understanding of the dynamics and causes of poverty and inequality at an individual, household and societal level